 I always feel like things change fast this month- the angle of light, the intensity of color, even the feel of the air goes from cottony-thick to crisp as the natural world prepares for dormancy here in the north.
 Strategies for surviving a long winter necessitate change and adjustment.

 For now, though, I think I'll just enjoy watching our 7 month old pup fly through the leaves without mention of last week's brief, white-out snow squall.
 Happy Fall!

-Sorting through a box of memorabilia my mom kept is a bittersweet task it's taken me years to face.
+Sorting through a box of memorabilia my mom kept was a long overdue, bittersweet task.
 She was only 47 when diagnosed with stage 4 ovarian cancer that took her life 3 years later.
 I still miss her- my best friend- every day.

 Artistic joy and challenge flowed from her to me- she was an accomplished and enthusiastic painter.
 I sometimes imagine us sharing a studio, playfully critiquing each other, and most of all, laughing together.
 An old newspaper clipping she saved caught my attention.
 The "intent little artist," circled in ballpoint by a proud mother, is me.